cybergalactic/MSS/MSS Quick Reference.md

 # MSS Quick Reference

 The m-files of the MSS (Marine Systems Simulator) toolbox are compatible with MATLAB (www.mathworks.com) and the free software GNU Octave (www.octave.org), facilitating broad accessibility and application in marine systems simulation.
 To use the MSS toolbox, please ensure the files are downloaded and correctly set up in your MATLAB/Octave environment.
-See the guide "How to install MSS for Matlab/Octave?".
+See the installation guides for [MATLAB](How%20to%20install%20MSS%20for%20MATLAB.md) and [GNU Octave](How%20to%20install%20MSS%20for%20GNU%20Octave.md).

+This reference lists the user-facing functions, models, examples, demos, and templates.
+Internal callbacks, raw model-data scripts, and helper functions used only by another documented entry point are not listed separately.

 ```matlab
 >> mssHelp        % MSS Quick Reference